SciML/ModelingToolkit.jl/docs/src/IR.md

 ### Function Registration

 The ModelingToolkit graph only allowed for registered Julia functions for the operations.
-All other functions are automatically traced down to registred functions.
+All other functions are automatically traced down to registered functions.
 By default, ModelingToolkit.jl pre-registers the common functions utilized in the AD package ruleset [DiffRules.jl](https://github.com/JuliaDiff/DiffRules.jl) and pre-defines their derivatives.
 However, the user can utilize the `@register`